gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/README.md

 ### Optional parts

-Here is a list of fficial optional parts for your BearMera.
+Here is a list official optional parts for your BearMera.

 | Name | Description | Link |
 |------|-------------|------|